skybert/skybert-net/src/pages/cv.md

 Distributed development is something I'm comfortable and have great experience with.
-I've worked with multinational teams in several time zones from January 2007 to January 2013 and am used to the challenges (and benefits!)  of many nationalities and cultural backgrounds.
+I've worked with multinational teams in several time since January 2007 and am used to the challenges (and benefits!)  of many nationalities and cultural backgrounds.

 Getting teams to function optimally, making everyone feel valued and boost the team's development velocity is a hugely challenging and